In 2025, we observed a failure of seasonal upwelling in the Gulf of panama.

 The thermocline marks the boundary between warm surface waters and the cold, nutrient-rich waters below.
 We define it here as the shallowest depth where temperature drops below 25°C. During upwelling, strong winds push surface waters offshore, allowing deep waters to rise and bringing the thermocline closer to the surface.

 The blue line shows the typical seasonal pattern based on weekly measurements from 2017-2024, with the shaded area representing 95% confidence interval.
 The coloured lines track how 2025 (green) and 2026 (pink) compare to this baseline.
-When the thermocline moves upwards towards the sea surface (0m) it indicates upwelling.
-When it impinges on the surface this show upwelling is strong.
+When the thermocline moves upwards close to the sea surface (0m, dashed line) it indicates upwelling.

 Data and more information on sampling available here: https://doi.org/10.60635/C35S59